Are you suffering from hyperthyroidism or do you suspect you have hyperthyroidism?

 If left alone for long periods of time you may start to develop osteoporosis, an enlarged heart, fatigue, hair loss, weight loss, and so on.

 Because of these negative side effects, it’s very important to identify and treat hyperthyroidism if it is present as soon as possible!

 But what causes hyperthyroidism?

-Graves' disease is a condition, caused when your immune system goes haywire, in which you create antibodies (2) which ultimately attack and stimulate the release of thyroid hormone from your thyroid gland.
+Graves’ disease is a condition, caused when your immune system goes haywire, in which you create antibodies (2) that ultimately attack and stimulate the release of thyroid hormone from your thyroid gland.

 Patients with Graves’ disease may have antibodies known as Thyroid Stimulating Immunoglobulins in circulation which can be assessed by standard lab tests.

 Other conditions, such as toxic multinodular goiter, may also cause hyperthyroidism but these other conditions are not as common as Graves’ disease.